EyasuTeshome/shifttracker/job-search/JSR-refresher-take-home-assignment.md

 - Does the project fulfill all its functional requirements?
 - Have you written good documentation to explain your decisions?

-As you can imagine, this can give much more insight into how you would perform on the job than a 30-minute coding challenge could!
+As you can imagine, this can give much more insight into how you would perform on the job than a 30-minute coding challenge ever could!

 ## What to expect of them